-To identify, which of the US hospitals that are featured in the national ranking were performing "above national average", measurement data from 1/1/2021 to 12/31/2021 (most recent data publicly available from CMS by October 2022) was used.
+To identify, which of the US hospitals that are featured in the national ranking were performing "above national average", measurement data from 1/1/2022 to 12/31/2022 (most recent data publicly available from CMS by October 2023) was used.
 A hospital needs to meet the following criteria to be awarded with the Best Infection Prevention award (US only):

-- At least 4 of the 6 measures need to be available for the mentioned time period of 2021. - None of the available measures equals to the value "below national average". - At least one available measure equals to the value "above national average".
+At least 4 of the 6 measures need to be available for the mentioned time period of 2022.

+- o None of the available measures equals to the value "below national average". - o At least one available measure equals to the value "above national average".